PatrickRBailey/react-guide/README.md

-# Indecision App
+# React Guide
-This is the first project for the udemy course https://www.udemy.com/react-2nd-edition/learn/v4/overview This page will serve as a notes platform to track helpful things to be aware of.
+This is a collection of wiki guides/notes to help understand how to build web apps with React and Redux.
+This repo contains a starting boilerplate.

 # Packages
 - Node.js
 - Yarn
 - Babel
 - Live Server
+- Webpack

 # Helpful Commands
 ```
-# launches the public folder using live server
+# launches the dev server using webpack
-$ live-server public
+$ yarn run dev-server

 # Uses babel to convert JSX to JS in output folder located at public/scripts
 $ babel src/app.js --out-file=public/scripts/app.js --presets=env,react --watch